cs 4 Computer Science Bootcamp

 ←

-- Homework Assignments and Lab Reports are due Wednesdays 5pm
+- Homework Assignments are due 5pm on Fridays

-Either, upload an electronic copy to a Dropbox folder (to be provided)
+- Either, upload an electronic copy to a Dropbox folder

-Or, deliver a paper copy to the HW Box in HFH 2108
+(to be provided), or deliver a paper copy to the HW Box in HFH 2108.

 in Text, PDF or MS Word.
 You could also scan/pdf your